Try making homemade own Cheez-Its, the popular cheddar cheese crackers. They’re so delicious, and easier to make than you might think.

 - 2 tablespoons cold water

-- In a food processor, pulse everything except water until mixture looks like coarse crumbs.
+- Add flour, butter, salt, mustard, and shredded cheese to the food processor and pulse until mixture looks like coarse crumbs.

 - While pulsing, add water 1 tablespoon at a time, until dough comes together.